CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/INF.2 data center and server room.txt

 ### 2 1 Incorrect planning

 If a data center is designed and ignored to protect against elementary threats, there is a very high risk of failure.
 So z.
 For example, site risks such as air traffic, earthquakes, floods, or political issues may jeopardize operational safety and availability.
-It can also have a massive impact on the operation of a new data center if there is insufficient bandwidth available due to incorrect design or if the energy supply at the selected location is insufficient.
+It can also have a massive impact on the operation of a new data center if there is insufficient bandwidth available due to a faulty design or if the energy supply at the selected location is insufficient.

 ### 2 2 Unauthorized access
 Lack of access controls or these are insufficient, increases the risk that unauthorized persons enter the data center and there negligent, z.
 B. due to lack of expertise, or intentionally cause damage.
 Attackers can so z.
 For example, stealing sensitive data, stealing devices or manipulating servers.
 Inadequate access controls thus have a particular impact on the availability, confidentiality and integrity of data or IT components.

 ### 2 3 Insufficient monitoring

-If the IT and infrastructure operated in the data center are insufficiently monitored and maintained, components can go unnoticed.
+If the IT and infrastructure operated in the data center are insufficiently supervised and looked after, components can go unnoticed.
 This may severely affect the availability and accuracy of the data center.
 In addition, failures often occur creepingly.
-Without active monitoring, they might be noticed too late.
+Without active monitoring they could be noticed too late.
 It is then often not possible to react in time.

 ### 2 4 Insufficient air conditioning in the data center